-The Lost Spirits Distillery Tour is located at AREA15, which couldn’t be a more fitting location in Las Vegas.
-With incredible but hard to describe immersive experiences like Wink World and Meow Wolf’s Omega Mart, this distillery is right at home.
+The Lost Spirits Distillery Tour is located near AREA15, which couldn’t be a more fitting location in Las Vegas.
+With incredible but hard-to-describe immersive experiences like Wink World and Meow Wolf’s Omega Mart, this distillery is right at home.

 When they create their spirits, they aim to transport you to a specific place in their imagination.
 During the distillery tour, they create these imaginative places so that you can see them yourself.

-Tickets for the distillery tour cost between $59-89 depending on the day and time and what package you want.
-It lasts over 2 hours and the normal tickets include 4 drinks.
+Tickets for the distillery tour cost between $59-89 ($49 for locals) depending on the day and time and what package you want.
+It lasts over 2 hours, and the normal tickets include four drinks.
 Currently, they run Wednesday to Monday with extended days on holiday weekends.

 Our Experience at the Lost Spirits Distillery Las Vegas